SysKitTeam/docs-point/governance-and-automation/automated-workflows/manage-policies.md

 # Creating a Policy
-To create a new policy, navigate to the Automated Workflows settings screen, and click the **Create New Policy (1)** button.
+To create a new policy, navigate to the Policies settings screen, and click the **Create New Policy (1)** button.

 ![Create Policy](../../.gitbook/assets/set_up_automated_workflows-create_policy.png)